yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 # The Requirements (Scope)
 ## Current Features
-- Download the game on PC, Android/Apple phones.
+- Download the game on PC, Android/Apple phones via provided links
-- View characters
+- View playable characters by using Axios to read JSON files
-- Preview gameplay videos and screenshots
+- Preview gameplay videos from YouTube and in-game screenshots & GIFs
-- Provide relevant feedback to support team
+- Provide relevant feedback to support team with form validation
-- View relevant content such as the anime series
+- View relevant content such as the anime series, displayed using API
-- Responsiveness
+- Mobile responsiveness
-- Ease of navigation with the Navbar
+- Ease of navigation with the Bootstrap Navbar
 - Credits and more navigation on Footer

 ## Features to Implement in Future